RanMasterApps-collab/compose-ui-components-android/Components/BottomSheet_Components/Readme.md

 ### 2. Share Bottom Sheet

-A modern and reusable Bottom Sheet for sharing content through different social and sharing options.
+A modern and reusable Bottom Sheet for sharing content through different sharing options.

+The UI illustration was designed in **Canva** and implemented using Jetpack Compose.

 <p align="center">
   <img src="./image/share_bottomsheet.png" width="300">